Commercial Wholesale and Retail Dealers

 - Call the Trip Ticket Office toll-free at 866-447-5515 to obtain a dealer prefix, and please provide an email address for sending the download/installation instructions.

-- Download the Trip Ticket program manual
+- Download the Trip Ticket program manual.

 Additional Dealer Information

 Commercial wholesale and retail dealers can use the resources available for download in the table below to aid with trip ticket reporting.
 There is a list of all the commercial gear types used to harvest saltwater products.
 Maps are available for reporting Florida fishing areas and counties where the saltwater products are brought ashore.
 Commercial food fish and marine life species codes are available in numeric and alphabetical order.
 New wholesale and retail dealers can download the questionnaires to send to the Trip Ticket Office in St. Petersburg, Florida.
 In addition, individual fishers and wholesale dealers can download the necessary release forms to obtain their own commercial landings information.
-Please note that these forms need to be notarized and the original must be received at the Trip Ticket Office before commercial landings data will be sent.
+Please note that these forms need to be notarized and must be received at the Trip Ticket Office before commercial landings data will be sent.

 Get commercial fishery news and bulletins from the Florida Fish and Wildlife Conservation Commission.